 ought to extend their laudable multi-cultural employment policy to cover alternative sexual preferences as well.

-grounds of explicit detail but surely the skinhead violence would not sit very happily with the no violence policy for sex videos, (along with the no sex policy of course).
-There are hardly any gay licenced sex shops in which to sell it anyway
+of explicit detail but surely the skinhead violence would not sit very happily with the no violence policy for sex videos, (along with the no sex policy of course).
+There are hardly any gay licenced sex shops in which to sell it anyway so this

 Ranting about porn makers that push the BBFC guidelines